JuliaPOMDP/AEMS.jl/README.md

 * `action_selector` Determines if action with best upper or lower bound should be selected after tree expansion.
 Defaults to `:U` to select action with best upper bound; use `:L` to select action with best lower bound.

 # Bounds
-The upper and lower bounds must be sub-types of the `Policy` type and have the `value` function implemented.
+The upper and lower bounds must be subtypes of the `Policy` type and have the `value` function implemented.
 This function is then used to estimate the bound values at new beliefs.

 # Root Management